 All users in the sales department are members of a group names Sales.
 Tess, a member of Sales, creates a custom document named Salescustom.doc.
 She is responsible for making all required changes to this file.
-Tess places the file in a shared folder named TessDocs on a member server named Certkiller goes on vacation.
+Jack places the file in a shared folder named TessDocs on a member server named Certkiller

-A. Then she
+A. Then she goes on vacation.